-This policy applies to all New and Rehired benefited and non-benefited Employees that begin employment on or after July 01, 2016.
-Employees that transfer into new positions are also subject to this policy.
+This policy applies to all New and Rehired Employees that begin employment on or after July 01, 2016.
+Employees that transfer or get promoted into new positions are also subject to this policy.

-This policy also applies to all staff, volunteers, and chaperones of programs, events, and camps working with minors who are not enrolled in university courses.
-Please see the Background Investigations Procedures for more information.
+This policy also applies to all employees, volunteers, and agents of internal programs, events, and camps serving minors.
+The individuals instructing or supervising minors who are not enrolled in university courses, must complete a background check.
+Please see the procedures for more information.